-- 4. If not serving as one of the three members of the county canvassing board, an alternate member may be present, observe, and communicate with the three members constituting the county canvassing board, but may not vote in the board's decisions or determinations. - (10) (a) The supervisor At the same time that the official results of an election are certified to the Department of State, the county canvassing board shall file a report with the Division of Elections on the conduct of the election no later than 20 business days after the Elections Canvassing Commission certifies the election.
-The report must describe, at a minimum, all of the following: - 1.
-All equipment or software malfunctions at the precinct level, at a counting location, or within computer and telecommunications networks supporting a county location, and the steps that were taken to address the malfunctions. \div - 2.
-All election definition errors that were discovered after the logic and accuracy test, and the steps that were taken to address the errors \cdot ; - 3.
-All ballot printing, including vote-by-mail ballot mailing errors or ballot supply problems, and the steps that were taken to address the errors or problems. \div - 4.
-All staffing shortages or procedural violations by employees or precinct workers which were addressed by the supervisor of elections or the county canvassing board during the conduct of the election, and the steps that were taken to correct such issues.
+- (10) (a) The supervisor At the same time that the official results of an election are certified to the Department of State, the county canvassing board shall file a report with the Division of Elections on the conduct of the election no later than 20 business days after the Elections Canvassing Commission certifies the election.
+The report must, at a minimum, describe all of the following: - 1.
+All equipment or software malfunctions at the precinct level, at a counting location, or within computer and telecommunications networks supporting a county location, and the steps that were taken to address the malfunctions.; - 2.
+All election definition errors that were discovered after the logic and accuracy test, and the steps that were taken to address the errors. - 3.
+All ballot printing errors, vote-by-mail ballot mailing errors, or ballot supply problems, and the steps that were taken to address the errors or problems. - 4.
+All staffing shortages or procedural violations by employees or precinct workers which were addressed by the supervisor of elections or the county canvassing board during the conduct of the election, and the steps that were taken to correct such issues. - 5.
+All instances where needs for staffing or equipment were insufficient to meet the needs of the voters $\underline{\cdot}$; and - 6.
+Any additional information regarding material issues or problems associated with the conduct of the election. - (b) If a supervisor discovers new or additional information on any of the items required to be included in the report pursuant to paragraph (a) after the report is filed, the supervisor must shall notify the division that new information has been discovered no later than the next business day after the discovery, and the supervisor must shall file an amended report signed by the supervisor of elections on the conduct of the election within 10 days after the discovery.

-- 5. All instances where needs for staffing or equipment were insufficient to meet the needs of the voters.; and - 6.
-Any additional information regarding material issues or problems associated with the conduct of the election. - (b) If a supervisor discovers new or additional information on any of the items required to be included in the report pursuant to paragraph (a) after the report is filed, the supervisor must shall notify the division that new information has been discovered no later than the next business day after the discovery, and the supervisor must shall file an amended report signed by the supervisor of elections on the conduct of the election within 10 days after the discovery. - (c) Such reports $\underline{\text{must}}$ shall be maintained on file in the Division of Elections and $\underline{\text{must}}$ shall be available for public inspection. - (d) The division shall review the conduct of election reports utilize the reports submitted by the canvassing boards to determine what problems may be likely to occur in other elections and disseminate such information, along with possible solutions and training, to the supervisors of elections. - (e) The department shall submit the analysis of these reports for the general election as part of the consolidated reports required under ss.
+- (c) Such reports $\underline{\text{must}}$ shall be maintained on file in the Division of Elections and $\underline{\text{must}}$ shall be available for public inspection. - (d) The division shall review the conduct of election reports utilize the reports submitted by the canvassing boards to determine what problems may be likely to occur in other elections and disseminate such information, along with possible solutions and training, to the supervisors of elections. - (e) The department shall submit the analysis of these reports for the general election as part of the consolidated reports required under ss.
 101.591 and 101.595 to the Governor, the President of the Senate, and the Speaker of the House of Representatives by February 15 of each year following a general election.